Research & Development Officer

-Lauren Hershey has worked in development, both domestically and internationally, for non-profits and NGOs as well as in consulting – with private and public sector clients.
-She holds a master’s degree from University College London (UCL) in Development Administration and Planning (MSc) with an emphasis on water and sanitation and sustainable infrastructure in the Global South and bachelor’s degrees in Spanish (BA) and Journalism (ABJ).
+Lauren Hershey has worked in development, both domestically and internationally for nonprofits and in consulting – with private and public sector clients.
+She holds a master’s degree from University College London in development administration and planning with an emphasis on water and sanitation and sustainable infrastructure in the Global South and bachelor’s degrees in Spanish and journalism.

-Lauren served in Mali in the United States Peace Corps between 2011 and 2012 following the completion of her bachelor’s degrees from The University of Georgia.
-There, she worked with rural communities in health education, specifically pertaining to improved nutrition, family planning, reproductive health, and WASH (water, sanitation, and hygiene).
-It was there that she developed a passion for the promotion and adoption of food, water, and agricultural sustainability and its education both domestically and abroad.
-Since, she’s worked for The Leukemia & Lymphoma Society, World Vision International’s Food Assistance team, FEMA’s Individual and Community Preparedness Division (ICPD), and CARE USA’s Competitive Bids Unit.
+Hershey served in Mali in the United States Peace Corps between 2011 and 2012 following the completion of her bachelor’s degrees from The University of Georgia.
+While in Mali, she worked with rural communities in health education, specifically pertaining to improved nutrition, family planning, reproductive health and WASH (water, sanitation and hygiene).
+It was there that she also developed a passion for the promotion and adoption of food, water and agricultural sustainability and its education both domestically and abroad.
+Since then, she worked for The Leukemia & Lymphoma Society, World Vision International’s Food Assistance team, FEMA’s Individual and Community Preparedness Division and CARE USA’s Competitive Bids Unit.

-Lauren speaks Spanish and Bambara (Mali) and is pursuing fluency in French through evening classroom study.
+Hershey speaks Spanish and Bambara and is pursuing fluency in French through evening classroom study.

 Agriculture uses 70 percent of the world’s accessible freshwater.
 FFAR’s 2016-2018 Overcoming Water Scarcity Challenge Area addressed water use efficiency in agriculture by developing water conservation and reuse technologies, improving crop and livestock breeds, creating improved agronomic practices, increasing the social and economic tractability of conservation practices and enhancing the efficacy of Extension services.